Frequently Asked Questions

 Absolutely, this is one of the fun parts in the process.
 You can choose your own colours or select from one of the professionally designed colour schemes, that Ashcroft has had developed with specialist interior designers.
 We’ll make a time to meet with you and go through all the options.

 From time to time, Ashcroft Homes have suitable sections available as part of their House and Land packages.
-Alternatively we can put you in touch with Real Estate agents whom we work with regularly and they may be able to help.
+Alternatively, we suggest you contact real estate agents in the areas that you’d like to build and they may be able to assist.
 Once you have found a section, we will be happy to advise on it’s build potential – just get in touch.

 The simple answer, is there is no minimum.
 The Unitary Plan has been written in a manner where, provided you can fit a dwelling and associated outdoor living, outlook, parking and access, you can then subdivide around that property.
 It’s not uncommon for lots to be less than 100m2 for townhouse developments.